 We are all deeply rooted within the characteristics that are passed down through the years, from one generation to the next.
 If we think about it, our heritage is actually a deceptively simple idea.

-When people talk about South African heritage, they might be referring to anything from famous stretches of coastlines in KZN, the African plains and animals in our national parks to Shweshwe fabric, Bunny Chows, Braai Vleis, Pap and off course things like the great Gatsby.
+When people talk about South African heritage, they might be referring to anything from famous stretches of coastlines in KZN, the African plains, and animals in our national parks to Shweshwe fabric, Bunny Chows, Braai Vleis, Pap, and of course things like the Great Gatsby.

 Our heritage is, therefore people, something that's quite personal and changes from person to person.

 That being said, our vision should be to “build a nation proud of its African heritage, not fight one another.
 We as a united people must set out to transform, protect and promote our African heritage for future sustainable development.
 If we do this we can all truly build our country and be proud of our people by at least appreciating our successes and our differences whatever they might be.